 The McDowell Arts Council Association brings free piano instruction to elementary age students in public schools with the program crescendo!
 It was created and is lead by classical composer and pianist Nathan Shirley.

-The program currently operates in two McDowell County elementary schools, providing group piano classes for all 3rd graders, as well as all 4th graders at the smaller school.
+The program currently operates in two McDowell County elementary schools, providing group piano classes for all 3rd and 4th graders, as well as all 5th graders at the smaller school.
 In total, 125 students participated in the spring semester of 2023, receiving two 30 minute classes per week.
-The majority of the students have had no previous music education, so they first received preparatory classes introducing them to playing rhythms and singing simple patterns while also learning the fundamentals of music notation.
+The vast majority of students have had no previous music education, so they first received preparatory classes introducing them to playing rhythms and singing simple patterns while also learning the fundamentals of music notation.

 Students learn about and practice fine-motor/finger control, posture/hand position, reading from the grand-staff, navigating the keyboard, improvising, playing as an ensemble, and even basic composition.
 At the end of the first semester they participate in a recital/concert for parents.
-Those who sign up perform solos; either reading music, playing from memory, improvising, or playing an original composition.
+Most sign up to perform solos; either reading music, playing from memory, improvising, or playing an original composition.
 And they all perform music together as an ensemble.

 Hundreds of studies have shown direct connections between music education and cognitive development, including improved performance in academics, social intelligence, and much more.
 Despite this extensive data, public school music programs in the United States continue to be cutback and eliminated.
 In the fall of 2022, when crescendo! started, only 3 of the 8 public elementary schools in North Carolina’s McDowell County had music teachers, and only 2 of those were certified teachers.